Dorm Room Shopping: 50 Questions to Answer First (2026)

 6. Does the dorm room come with a dresser?

-7. Does the room have a lamp, trash can/recycling bin?
-Is there overhead lighting?
-Is a light by the bed something your student could use besides a desk lamp?
-The one has a USB port and wireless charging platform, too.
+7. Does the room have a desk lamp?
+Is there only overhead lighting?
+Is a lamp on the desk or by the bed something your student could use?

 8. Is there a bookcase, or do you need a folding hutch for the top of the desk for book storage?

 9. Will your student have roommates, and if so, how many?
-Will they coordinate on decor or share things like a TV, computer printer, and mini-fridge — perhaps with a compact fridge cart to sit it on?
-This cart is indestructible and is an efficient way to store non-perishable snacks and supplies like paper towels, silverware, plates, and bowls.
+Will they coordinate on decor or share things like a TV, computer printer, mini-fridge, or area rug?

 10. How cold/drafty are the rooms, and how much extra bedding is needed for the winter?

-11. Is there air conditioning, and if not, will it be hot, and what size and type of fan would work best?
+11. Is there air conditioning?
+If not, will it be hot, and what size and type of fan would work best?
 WOOZOO fans have become very popular.

 12. How much room is there for under-bed storage drawers, or what size storage bins will fit best?

 14. How heavy a sleeper is your student?
-Does he have an alarm clock he depends upon, or will a cell phone alarm suffice?
+Do they have an alarm clock or will a cell phone alarm suffice?

 15. Will your teen take valuables (passport, jewelry, money, credit cards, prescription drugs) from home that could require a small safe or lockbox?

-16. Is your teen taking a pillow from home, or do you want to get them a new pillow?
+16. Is your teen taking a pillow from home, or do you want to get them a new pillow or a pair of pillows?

-17. Is the college mattress provided dirty and feels like a brick?
+17. Is the college mattress provided icky and feels like a brick?
 Will your student sleep better on a mattress topper?
 There is a wide range at many price points and styles.

-18. How many outlets does the room have, and what power/strips or surge protectors will be helpful?
+18. How many outlets does the room have, and will power/strips or surge protectors be helpful?
 Many colleges prohibit regular extension cords.
-It is much safer to have a surge protector with a long power cord as plugs are often scarce and may be inconveniently positioned.
-(Make sure you check the outlets to see if they match your students needs – they one by Belkin has 2 AC Outlets, 2 USB-A Ports, and 1 USB-C Port plus has 4000 joules of protection.)
+Regardless, it’s much safer to have a surge protector with a long power cord as plugs are scarce and may be inconveniently positioned.

-19. Does the weather turn cold early, so winter clothes go with your student in September, or will they have a chance to switch out shorts for a heavy coat during fall break?
+19. Does the weather turn cold early, so your teen will need to pack winter clothes in September, or will they have a chance to switch out shorts for a jacket during fall break?

 Dorm Decor